-Final 4: Men's NCAA Basketball Tourney Whittled Down From 68 Teams
+Final 4: Kansas, Villanova, Michigan And Loyola-Chicago Survive And Advance

 In 2008, Kansas won the championship.
 Since then, they have been seeded No. 1 five times but failed to make the Final Four any of those times.

-Michigan State last won the title in 1989.
-They had a 13-game winning streak this season which is only second to Loyola-Chicago which won 14 straight.
+Michigan has won one national championship and been to eight Final Fours.
+They had a 13-game winning streak this season, which is only second to Loyola-Chicago, which won 14 straight.

 The last time Loyola-Chicago won the championship was in 1963.